How to Clean Floors

 Cleaning Concrete Floors

 No type of flooring material is truly maintenance free, and the same holds true for concrete.
 While concrete floors are relatively easy to care for when compared with other types of flooring (such as carpet), they do require regular attention.
 How much maintenance your floor will need largely depends on the amount of traffic it receives.
 The maintenance needs of a residential floor will be much different than those for a floor in a high-traffic industrial or retail environment.In most cases, residential concrete floors experience light foot traffic, and a simple cleaning regimen of occasional sweeping and damp mopping will keep them looking like new for many years.
-For tougher high-traffic areas, we recommend using the HammerHead 450RS.
+For tougher high-traffic areas, we recommend using a walk-behind floor scrubber.